openshift/ironic-rhcos-downloader/README.md

-# rhcos-downloader
+# machine-os-downloader
-Download and prepare rhcos images for deployment
+Download and prepare machine os images for deployment.